AntonTorej/Python-projects/README.md

 The replication confirms the empirical core of Fama and French (1993): the three-factor model represents a major economic improvement over CAPM in explaining the cross-section of size/BM-sorted portfolio returns.
 The two extra factors substantially raise both time-series and cross-sectional R², and they meaningfully reduce mean absolute alphas across the 25 portfolios.

-However, statistical rejection by GRS persists for both models.
-This divergence between economic improvement (large) and statistical rejection (similar magnitude) is itself informative: with 100 years of monthly data, the GRS test has extreme statistical power.
+However, statistical rejection by the GMM joint test persists for both models.
+This divergence between economic improvement (large) and statistical rejection (similar magnitude) is itself informative: with 100 years of monthly data, the test has extreme statistical power.
 Even small persistent alphas — particularly the small-growth anomaly — are sufficient to reject the null at any conventional significance level.
 Researchers using shorter samples would likely find FF3 doing more to lower the J-statistic relative to CAPM than this long-sample result suggests.

 The weak size premium estimated over the full century is worth flagging: it suggests that the magnitude of the size effect documented in the original 1963-1991 sample may not be representative of the longer run.
 This is consistent with growing evidence that the size premium has been weak or absent outside its original sample window.